k4rt3r/GtaVScripts/README.md

 # GtaVScripts
-Lua scripts for mod engines
+Lua scripts for mod menus.
+Game build version needed 2824

 # How To Use
 For every script there is a different use and ways to fully take advantage on other modders.